Luca Dalmonte

 Luca Dalmonte (born 3 October 1963) is an Italian professional basketball coach.

-From 2013-2015 he was head coach of Virtus Roma in Italy's Lega Basket Serie A and has also been the assistant coach of Italy's national basketball team.
+From 2013 to 2015 he was head coach of Virtus Roma in Italy's Lega Basket Serie A and has also been the assistant coach of Italy's national basketball team.

-In 2012-13, he was coach for Fenerbahçe in Turkey.
+In 2012–13, he was coach for Fenerbahçe in Turkey.

 On 23 March 2022 he signed with Skyliners Frankfurt of the Basketball Bundesliga.